A Blocks App Workflow

 If you plan to publish your app in the Wix App Market, consider its behavior across different pricing plans, such as free and premium.
 This includes different UI and logic.
 Learn more about pricing plans in Blocks.

-To start publishing your app in the App Market: go to to the WixBlocks icon and click App > Publish App.
+To start publishing your app in the App Market: go to the WixBlocks icon and click App > Publish App.

-Build a version of your app
+Release a version of your app

-Create a test, minor or major version for your app, depending on where you are in the development process.
+Create a minor or major version for your app, depending on where you are in the development process.

 Install your app on a site